 Since their creation, the Danone Institutes have sponsored more than 900 different research support programs in 15 countries.

-You will find below the actua open calls for application as well as short presentation of the regular local supports.
+You will find below the actual opened calls for application as well as short presentation of the regular local supports.
 The rules (frequency, type of scientists, amount, and condition of application) are specific to each country and we invite you to contact your local Danone Institute to know more about their local research programs, grants or awards.

-DI China has just launched its 19th Danone Institute China Diet Nutrition Research and Communication Grant.
-The deadline for application is on May 31st, 2017.
-The grants will allow the support of 10 to 12 projects achieved within 1 to 2 years in China.
+DI China supports research projects every year through the Danone Institute China Diet Nutrition Research and Communication Grant.
+The grants allows the support of 10 to 12 projects achieved within 1 to 2 years in China.
+Learn more about the prize and the previous laureates on DI China website.

-The DI Spain proposes several calls for application for Prizes and research supports in the field of nutrition, food and health.
-For the 2016 Prizes, three categories of prizes are proposed for this edition: the recognition of a scientific carreer, the support of scientific communication and research project supports.
-The call for application is now closed for this year’s edition.
+The DI Spain proposes several calls for application for Prizes and research supports in the field of nutrition, food and health, with several categories of Prizes : recognition of a scientific carreer, support of scientific communication and research project supports.